MeSabya/LeetCodeProgramsInPython/DynamicProgrammingPattern/0-1KnapSackPattern/Minimum Subset Sum Difference/RecursionMinimum Subset Sum Difference.md

 Explanation: We can partition the given set into two subsets where the minimum absolute difference between the sum of numbers is '92'.
 Here are the two subsets: {1, 3, 4} & {100}.

+## Question Analysis
+1. Given Set of +ve numbers , solution does not handle negative cases.
+2. We have to divide into 2 subsets , but not in equal length.

 ## Basic Solution#
 This problem follows the 0/1 Knapsack pattern and can be converted into a Subset Sum problem.